List of large volcanic eruptions

-This is a sortable summary of the pages Timeline of volcanism on Earth, List of Quaternary volcanic eruptions, and Large volume volcanic eruptions in the Basin and Range Province.
+This is a sortable list of large eruptions that occurred between 11.7 Ka and 450+ Ma.
 Uncertainties as to dates and tephra volumes are not restated, and references are not repeated.
-Volcanic explosivity index (VEI) values for events in the Miocene epoch sometimes lack references.
-They are given as VEI-equivalent, as an estimate of the erupted tephra volume.
-This is not a comprehensive list.
+The inclusion criteria here only covers entries with a Volcanic explosivity index (VEI) of 5 or greater.
+The given values for events in the Miocene epoch sometimes lack references, and are given as VEI-equivalent, as an estimate of the erupted tephra volume.